 The Company's critical accounting estimates are defined as those estimates that have a significant impact on the portrayal of its financial position and operations and that require management to make judgments, assumptions and estimates in the application of IFRS.
 Judgments, assumptions and estimates are based on historical experience and other factors that management believes to be reasonable under current conditions.
 As events occur and additional information is obtained, these judgments, assumptions and estimates may be subject to change.
 The Company believes the following are the critical accounting estimates used in the preparation of its consolidated financial statements.
-The Company' significant accounting policies can be found in the Company's Financial Statements for the three months ended March 31, 2018.
+The Company's significant accounting policies can be found in the Company's Financial Statements for the three and six months ended June 30, 2018.